 Salt on sweet things?
 “Why?”

 I know it sounds strange, in fact with the quinoa element also, these cookies may not be getting you that excited.
-But trust me, salt is an essential component of most desserts and sweet things.
+But trust me, salt is an essential component of many desserts and sweet things.
 It brings dishes to life!

 A little salt will make all the difference and sprinkling good quality sea salt on these cookies really enhances the deep chocolate flavour, salt also goes very well with peanut butter.
 You’ve all tried salted caramel and most people seem to like that sweet and salty thing.

 Although it’s distinctly not for everyone, our friend popped over and tried a cookie, I totally forgot to mention the salt and the face she pulled was impressive and a bit worrying.
 A face filled with pure shock and disgust.
 “What the heck is that?!”
 Pointing at the salt.
 Eyes blazing.
 “SALT!!!”.
 Then came a saddened shake of the head, and a defeated, pitiful, “Why?”
-She has tried most of my far out there experiments with food, many of them are just a bit weird, but for me, salt on cookies is cool.
-It works.
-But is obviously not for everyone.
-What is?

 Make your own quinoa flour